 Augmented reality enables customers to “try out” furniture

 Customers can see an augmented reality view of their room and drop in full sets of furniture for consideration.
 Augmented reality and 3D rendering are fundamental for driving and changing the shopping experience.
 The home furnishing business deals with a lot of expensive products that are hard to imagine in your space.
-This makes AR a wonderful shopping tool that will boost the commerce of the furniture brand.
+This makes augmented reality services a wonderful shopping service that will boost the commerce of the furniture brand.

 Wayfair, Ikea and Houzz have been pushing the envelope with Augmented Reality solutions for furniture “try-on”, but WSI has even bigger plans for the technology.
 One plan involves adding more assets for consumers to virtually stage and enabling customers to “try out” multiple furniture brands together.